 Focusing On Marketing Campaign Outcomes Over Individual Tactics

-At Corkboard Concepts, our eye is on the desired outcome of our clients.
-We focus on what they’re looking for – increased revenue, more subscribers, increased candidate flow, or anything else – and then we work backwards to implement the tasks needed to achieve this.
-It’s like solving a maze – you can start at the beginning but the path is more clear if you work backwards.
+At Corkboard Concepts, our focus is outcome-based marketing.
+Our eye is on the desired outcome for our clients.
+We focus on what they’re looking for – increased revenue, more subscribers, increased candidate flow, or anything else – and then we work backward to implement the tasks needed to achieve this.
+It’s like solving a maze – you can start at the beginning but the path is more clear if you work backward.

 Note: Corkboard Concepts does not play “crystal ball” marketing, and as such is unable to promise outcomes, however, our goals are always set to achieve those.

 What is task-driven marketing?

 Marketing and advertising campaigns are oftentimes broken down into the tasks and processes needed to make a campaign successful.
 This is a logical approach to larger tasks.
 You take a larger task, break it into smaller, more manageable pieces and work from there.

 Task-driven or task-focused marketing is the opposite of outcome-based marketing.
 Task Driven marketing is the focus on the individual tasks that ideally will build to an outcome.
 The setback with task-driven marketing is direction.
 With outcome-driven marketing, if the end is the reference point, you always know which way you have to go!

 One of the most prominent areas for Task Driven marketing focuses is Search Engine Optimization (SEO).
 The industry is full of Search Engine Optimization plans that are focused on checking the box on individual tasks.
 Spending all of your time or resources making sure month in and month out that meta descriptions are changed, headings are updated, content is optimized, and so on.